Pizan1313/PetProjects/Customer Churn/README.md

 ## Credits
 - Kaggle for providing the Bank Turnover Dataset.
- -[Santosh Kumar D](https://www.kaggle.com/santoshd3) for creating and sharing the dataset on Kaggle.
+- [Santosh Kumar D](https://www.kaggle.com/santoshd3) for creating and sharing the dataset on Kaggle.

 If you have any questions or feedback, please feel free to contact me.
 Happy coding!